Jesulonimi21/swift-algorand-sdk-ios-showcase/Readme.md

     }
 ```
-The `transferFunds` function  builds a transaction by calling the `TransactionPaymentBuilder`, and calling methods for amount, note, suggestedParams on it, it then signs the transaction using the account its function receives and sends a messagepack of the signed transaction to the algorand network and updates the information label below with the transaction id if it was successfull or with the error if it wasnt
+The `transferFunds` function  builds a transaction by calling the `TransactionPaymentBuilder`, and calling methods for amount, note, suggestedParams on it, it then signs the transaction using the account its function receives and sends a messagepack of the signed transaction to the Algorand network and updates the information label below with the transaction id if it was successful or with the error if it wasn't

 ## Multisig Transaction
 You can click on the `Create Multisig Address button`, this will create a multisig address and place the multisig address on the clipboard so it can be pasted in the dispenser to fund the multisig address.
 The code to fund the multisig address can be found below

 ```swift